-Comprehensive insurance is a type of auto insurance that covers damages done to your vehicle from something other than a car accident.
+Comprehensive insurance is a type of auto insurance coverage that covers damages done to your vehicle from something other than a car collision accident.
 For example, if your car suffers storm damage, is hit by a deer, is vandalized, or if a tree falls on it, comprehensive insurance will help to cover the damages.

 Comprehensive policies are optional in every state.
 If you’re financing a vehicle, your lender may require this type of insurance.
 Even if you’re not financing, these policies offer valuable protection that you might want to consider, especially if you live in an area where any of the above situations are likely to occur.